dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 ## Known Caveats

+- Perfview/VS aren't showing any callstacks

+There was a regression in Preview6 (https://github.com/dotnet/coreclr/issues/25046) that dropped these callstacks.
+It has since been fixed in daily builds.
+If you want to demo callstacks you can use either Preview5, Preview7 which will be out soon, or daily builds.

 - "dotnet-trace used to work but now it's giving me `Unable to create a session`"

 Between .NET Core Preview 5 and Preview 6, there were breaking changes in the runtime.
 To use the Preview 6 version of dotnet-trace, you need to be using it on an application with Preview 6 of the runtime, and the same holds for the other way around - To trace an application using .NET Core Preview 6 or later, you need to use the latest version of dotnet-trace.